Donna Vekić: 2020: Out of top 20

+2021: Australian Open fourth round, WTA 250 title

-Vekić started her 2021 season at the first edition of the Abu Dhabi Women's Open.
+Vekić started her 2021 season at the first edition of the Abu Dhabi Open.
 Seeded 16th, she lost in the first round to Bernarda Pera.
 Seeded ninth at the first edition of the Yarra Valley Classic, she was defeated in the second round by Tsvetana Pironkova.
 Seeded 28th at the Australian Open, she achieved her best ever result by reaching the fourth round; she ended up being eliminated from the tournament by 22nd seed and eventual finalist, Jennifer Brady.
 With this run, she has reached the fourth round or better, completing the sweep of second-week appearances, at each of the four Grand Slam events.
 After the Australian Open, she underwent surgery on her right knee and said that she would be out of action for a while.

 Vekić returned in time for the French Open but was beaten in the first round by ninth seed Karolína Plíšková.

 Seeded third at the Nottingham Open, her first grass-court tournament of the season, Vekić lost in the third round to 15th seed Nina Stojanović.
 Seeded third in Birmingham, she reached quarterfinals and was defeated by Heather Watson.
 At Wimbledon, she was eliminated in the second round by eighth seed and eventual finalist, Karolína Plíšková.

 Representing Croatia at the Summer Olympics, Vekić upset third seed Aryna Sabalenka in the second round.
 She was beaten in the third round by 15th seed and eventual semifinalist, Elena Rybakina.

-Unable to defend her points from the 2019 US Open, Vekić fell out of the top 100 on 20 September 2021 to world No. 101, her lowest ranking in five years since year-end 2016.
-However, after winning her third WTA title at the Courmayeur Open in October, she returned to the top 70.
+Vekić won her third WTA Tour title, and first since 2017, at the Courmayeur Open in October, she returned to the top 70.

 2022: Hiatus, second WTA 500 final, back to top 50

-She took a two months hiatus between the Australian Open and before Rolland Garros returning to the WTA tour in April.
+She took a two-month hiatus between the Australian Open and before Roland Garros returning to the WTA tour in April.
 Ranked No. 101, she qualified for 2022 French Open as the sixth qualifier seed.
 It was the first time Vekić has had to contest qualifying for a major since the 2016 US Open, due to injury and missing play between Australian Open and Roland Garros in 2021, leading to a dip in the rankings.
 After making the main draw at the French Open and a first-round win over Mirjam Björklund, she was defeated by Amanda Anisimova in the second round.
 At Wimbledon, Vekić lost in the first round to Jessica Pegula, in straight sets.

 On 17 October 2022, she returned to the top 50 at world No. 47 for the first time since July 2021 after a final showing at the WTA 500 San Diego Open as a qualifier, defeating four straight top-25 players (including two in the top 10) en route before losing to Iga Świątek.